List of anti-war songs

-Some anti-war songs lament aspects of wars, while others satirize war.
+Some anti-war songs lament aspects of wars, while others patronize war.
 Most promote peace in some form, while others sing out against specific armed conflicts.
 Still others depict the physical and psychological destruction that warfare causes to soldiers, innocent civilians, and humanity as a whole.
 Many of these songs are considered protest songs, and some have been embraced by war-weary people, various peace movements, and peace activists.